LineageOS/charter/device-support-requirements.md

 * All devices with Bluetooth supported in their stock OS MUST support Bluetooth.
 * All devices with Bluetooth SHOULD support Bluetooth tethering.
-* All devices with aptX support in stock (non-beta releases) OS SHOULD support aptX.
+* All devices with an aptX feature set on stock (non-beta releases) OS SHOULD support that aptX feature set.
-* All devices not shipping with aptX support in stock (non-beta releases) OS MUST NOT support aptX.
+* All devices MUST NOT support an aptX feature set greater than that of the stock (non-beta releases) OS.

 ## Camera